Music Release News

 Samantha-Jayne is a talented, self-taught saxophonist who uniquely learned to play 'by ear'.
 She plays the soprano, alto and tenor saxophones.
 With the close resemblance of the saxophone to the human voice, combined with Samantha-Jayne's warm sax tones and exceptional improvisational skills, her performances are full of emotion and expression.
 Samantha-Jayne doesn't just play her saxophones, she makes them sing as well as speak, to the listener!
 She has a God-given talent that enables her to play most genres of music!

 Samantha-Jayne has toured the UK, Germany and Miami with local Gospel bands and as part of the band for The George Michael Story, Whitney (Nya King), Roy Carter (Heat Wave, The Foundations, The Drifters) and 'Simply Luther' (Steve Williamson).
-She has performed at hundreds of event types around the UK and past customers include: for the funeral of the late Cyrille Regis, Harry Potter Star James Phelps, Ex-Aston Villa Captain Stiliyan Petrov, Ex-footballer Dave Barnett, Commonwealth Games Gold Medalist Eboni Usoro-Brown, Four-times Olympic Gold Medalist Equestrian rider Andrew Hoy and many more!
+She has performed at hundreds of event types around the UK and past customers include: Alison Hammond ('This Morning'), Harry Potter actor James Phelps, Ex-Aston Villa Captain Stiliyan Petrov, Ex-footballer Dave Barnett, Commonwealth Games Gold Medalist Eboni Usoro-Brown, Four-times Olympic Gold Medalist Equestrian rider Andrew Hoy, the late Cyrille Regis

 Growing up in a strong Christian household, my mother would play a variety of music genres, from Shirley Ceasar, Luther Vandross, Lionel Ritchie (her favourite), Whitney Houston, to Culture Club, Duran Duran, Paul Young, Ella Fitzgerald, Nat King Cole and more.
 Music was always playing in our house.
 A family friend who was heavily into Smooth Jazz would always have the likes of George Benson, Dave Sanborn, Marcus Miller playing in his car and I absolutely fell in love with the genre.
 My ear would pick up on what was being played by all the instruments in a song and I loved to read up about every musician on a track.
 Discovering that these musicians were established in their own right, I started listening to their individual works and would imagine what it would be like to be able to sing or play an instrument.
 Music became my 'escape.